-MTS will continue to concentrate its efforts in the recruitment of females in the Officials/Administrators, Professionals, Technicians, Protective Services, Skilled Craft and Service/Maintenance categories and plans to make headway towards full utilization in these categories within the next fiscal year.
+MTS will continue to concentrate its efforts in the recruitment of females in every category and plans to make headway towards full utilization in these categories within the next four years.
 The Skilled Craft and Service/Maintenance categories represent a "nontraditional" area, where it has been a challenge to recruit and retain females.
 MTS will further its efforts to attract female Skilled Craft workers by targeting females in recruitment campaigns for the Maintenance Apprenticeship Programs at both MTS Bus and MTS Rail, as well as increasing its recruitment campaigns for female bus and train operators.

-Additionally, MTS will begin to concentrate on the recruitment of Hispanics in the Service/Maintenance category.
+Additionally, MTS will begin to concentrate on the recruitment of females as well as Hispanics and Asians in the Service/Maintenance category.
 MTS plans to decrease the discrepancy of underutilization in this area within the next fiscal year.

-FY 2019 Goals:
+FY 2023 Goals:

-The specific FY 2019 goals listed below focus on the areas where females and minorities are most underrepresented in the MTS workforce and areas where we expect to have opportunities for progress within the fiscal year.
+The specific FY 2023 goals listed below focus on the areas where females and minorities are most underrepresented in the MTS workforce and areas where we expect to have opportunities for progress within the fiscal year.

-- Target efforts in any Officials/Administrator vacancy to recruit females and minorities with the goal of reducing underutilization by one (1) position during FY19. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Professional category by 10 positions during FY19. - Target training and recruitment efforts to reduce underutilization of females in the Technicians category by one (1) position during FY19. - Target training and recruitment efforts to reduce underutilization of females in the Protective Services category by three (3) positions during FY19. - Target training and recruitment efforts to reduce underutilization of females in the Administrative Support category by two (2) positions during FY19. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Skilled Craft category by two (2) positions during FY19. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Service/Maintenance category by 10 positions during FY19.
+- Target efforts in any Officials/Administrator vacancy to recruit females and minorities with the goal of reducing underutilization by one (1) position during FY23. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Professional category by 10 positions during FY23. - Target training and recruitment efforts to reduce underutilization of females in the Technicians category by one (1) position during FY23. - Target training and recruitment efforts to reduce underutilization of females in the Protective Services category by three (3) positions during FY23. - Target training and recruitment efforts to reduce underutilization of females in the Administrative Support category by three (3) positions during FY23. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Skilled Craft category by two (2) positions during FY23. - Target training and recruitment efforts to reduce underutilization of females and minorities in the Service/Maintenance category by 10 positions during FY23.